bhague1281/kevin-bacon-project/readme.txt

 A.K.: Got VrtxSize and EdgeSize implemented.
-Brian Hague (B.H.): Added multiple read protection and some relevant inclusions to moviematch.h B.H.: Implemented InDegree, OutDegree, Begin, and End
+Brian Hague (B.H.): Added multiple read protection and some relevant inclusions to moviematch.h B.H.: Implemented InDegree, OutDegree, Begin, and End B.H.: Wrote and implemented 4 functions (stated above) for SymbolDirectedGraph.
+B.H.: Defined typedef for AdjIterator.
+File compilable on linprog.